povidalo/Legion_Y530_Hackintosh/README.md

 The current efi version works with Sonoma 14.2

-The config is based on
+The config is based on (huge thanks to the author) https://github.com/yusufklncc/Lenovo-Legion-5-Hackintosh

-https://github.com/yusufklncc/Lenovo-Legion-5-Hackintosh
-To enable wifi on legacy wifi cards folow this guide from step 8 https://elitemacx86.com/threads/how-to-fix-broadcom-wifi-on-macos-sonoma-and-later.1415/
+To enable wifi on legacy wifi cards (such as BCM4352 in my config) folow this guide from step 8 https://elitemacx86.com/threads/how-to-fix-broadcom-wifi-on-macos-sonoma-and-later.1415/
+- reset NVRAM
+- boot into system
+- run OpenCore Legacy Patcher https://dortania.github.io/OpenCore-Legacy-Patcher/
+- click on Post Install Root Patch
+- once suggested - reboot
+- reset NVRAM again
+- boot into system - wifi should be working